web-dave/angular-starter-v2/readme.md

 * setup a npm script rest
 * check the api (http://localhost:4730/)
 * run bookmonkey-api in seperate cmd
-* Generate a `books` service in a shared folder with angular-cli
+* Generate a `books` service in a shared folder of `BooksModule`
 * import Http from @angular/http and inject it (DI)

 #### hints
 <pre>
-  npm i --save-dev bookmonkey-api ng g service shared/books npm run rest
+  npm i --save-dev bookmonkey-api ng g service books/shared/books
 </pre>

 #### package.json: